 Multiple Filtering Service machines may also be needed.
 Machine requirements depend on the number of users whose requests are monitored and managed.
 See Extending your deployment with additional web protection components.

-Extending your deployment with additional web protection components on page 45
+System requirements for this version on page 9 Extending your deployment with additional web protection components on page 45

 Extending your deployment with additional web protection components